pradeephrish/primer/README.md

 	From XAMMP Control Panel Restart the Apache Web Server

-	Now, You can run primer project by opening url <http://localhost/primer> in browser.
+Now, You can run primer project by opening [url](http://localhost/primer)-http://localhost/primer in browser.
 Once you visit the link, wait for Ready Pop up message.
 Click Ok.
 Then you can start by saying "Tell me a Story"